jonasmcferreira/whiteiron/jhed-wasteland/four-villages.md

 **Revelation**: Nick Ugris is under a madness making him more socialable and desiring to protect Netrus, while making him act more as a Hill Giant, if his Madness is removed he will return to a home in the clouds above Jhed

+### Three Sisters - Ulga Elga Alga - Potion Makers

+    Ulga, Elga, Ylga

+**Stats**: Green Hag/Night Hag/Sea Hag, **Language**: Giant **Goal**: Aid those loyal to Netrus, **Weakness**: They are together, and if any goes missing they can't function

+Ulga speaks of tragedy, stories and wanting to know the struggles the travelers have seen.
+Appears as a young extremely attractive woman.

+Elga speaks of dreams and visions, curious to know what ethereal images travelers have seen.
+Appears as a middle aged extremely attractive woman

+Ylga speaks of beauty and ugliness, wanting to know what everyone finds precious or ugly.
+Appears as an ugly young woman

+If any of the three are removed or killed, they will give the party a quest to find another Potion brewer (hag), if two go missing and die the final one will flee

+**Potions**: Once per long rest the party will given 1 potion before they head out if they don't have one (they do this for the entire village)

+**Upgrade**: Town size must increase to get increase in potion power (more adventurers), Frostberries and Oozes are important reagents for making new potion types

+**Revelation**: Hags Coven, that will begin poisoning everyone if their madness is cured, and then leave.
+They are aware they are hags.

+### Sammul - faith

+**Stats**: priest, **Language**:  **Goal**: Deepen the faith of any wanderer, **Weakness**: Curious to Gods that easily corrupt

+Sammul has runes etched to his shell and spends his time talking and guiding anyone through a crisis of faith or identity.
+Often he is the first chosen to handle disputes before it gets to Nick.

+Sammul has the ability to **remove curse**; the party can learn this as he tends to a statue of a petrified adventurer

+Each day something of value is thrown off the cliff as a sacrifice to the gods

+**Revelation**: Is a cultist, group a now forgotten group that was trying to use Jhed to summon the demon lord Jubilex.
+He will get the party to help him do this if his madness is removed

 ### Founding Reasons

     - Northmost tradepost in the Jhed Continent